jonathanzhang99/py-faster-rcnn/README.md

 4. Performs evaluation

 **Purpose:** Able to test the difference in
-1. quality between ROIs generated from a higher resolution image vs that of a lower resolutino
+1. quality between ROIs generated from a higher resolution image vs that of a lower resolution
 2. classification/bounding box ability between a higher resolution feature map and a lower resolution feature map given the same ROIs

 #### Roi Augmentation Test
-File: `tools/roi_augmented_faster_rcnn.py`
+**File:** `tools/roi_augmented_faster_rcnn.py`
-1. Takes the original image and slides a window across
+1. Takes the original image and slides a NxN window (224x224) to generate cropped regions.
+2. Feed cropped regions into network and aggregates ROIs from RPN step across all regions.
+3. Feed lower res (224x224) image into network and *ADDS* the previously generated ROIs to the lower-res-generated ROIs from the RPN step.
+4. Performs evaluation

+**Purpose:** Able to test if higher resolution ROIs from crops are able to increase the performance of the overall network.

-### ROI Cropping RCNN
+#### ROI Cropping RCNN

 #### Tile RCNN
+**File:** `tools/tile_rcnn.py`
+1. Takes the original image and slides a NxN window (224x224) to generate cropped regions.
+2. Feed cropped regions into network and extracts the feature map generated at the conv5\_3 layer (e.g. the last convolutional feature map used for RPN and classification)
+3. Combines all feature maps by calculating the overlap between adjacent feature maps (in relation to the original image) and taking the maximum value between the overlapping regions.
+	* Hypothetically, this process should create a feature map that is similar to a feature map generated from passing the original size image through the network.
+3. Do evaluation

+**Purpose:** Novel method to increase the accuracy of a fixed resolution neural network by sacrificing speed **Work in Progress:** I believe that further training on "tiled" feature maps is necessary in order to achieve acceptable results.

-## Video RCNN
+### Video RCNN
+**File:** `tools/faster_rcnn_video.py`
+1. Runs the faster rcnn algorithm on a video file